Serve the World

 Pick up a shoe box and an instruction label in the church narthex.
 Fill it with small gifts for a boy or a girl, and return it to the church.
 It’s a simple way to make a big difference to a child in another country!
 Samaritan’s Purse shoe boxes will be available between mid-October and mid-November.
 The boxes are shipped world-wide in time for Christmas.

-United Methodist Women’s Mission Projects
+United Women in Faith’s Mission Projects